Dovi-Amiram/OOP_course_Ex2_Directed_Weigted_Graph_Implementation/README.md

 ### Data Structures:
 #### Each graph is defined by:
 1. A collection of Nodes implemented by a dictionary, which maps the Node's Integer ID (key) to the corresponding Node object (value).

-Example of a key-value pair in said dictionary: 23: <Node Object>
+An example of a key-value pair in said dictionary: 23: <Node Object>

 2. A collection of directed edges implemented by a dictionary, which maps a tuple of an ordered pair (a, b) of two integer Node ID's, to the corresponding edge's weight.